 A few miles up the road you’ll find the 1000 acre Chatsworth Estate, with arguably the most magnificent stately home in the country.
 It’s just one of the many attractions of the Peak District National Park – a walkers’ paradise full of dramatic moors, hidden dales and delightful villages.
 Whether you’re looking for an invigorating day of walking and climbing or just somewhere to enjoy a drink and admire the spectacular view, the Peak District has it all.

 Stay as you Please gives you the flexibility to do whatever you want, but with the benefit of having knowledgeable staff on hand to help you plan your stay.
-Chat with our friendly staff to come up with a jam-packed programme of fun or just take a break to relax with a good book – you can do as you please with our Stay as you Please breaks.
+Chat with our friendly staff to come up with a jam-packed programme of fun or just take a break to relax with a good book – you can do as you please with our Half Board Stay as you Please breaks.

 Abbot Hall Hotel